(note: i used to not like this..review is updated)

 Edit: made a mistake, Amouage 25 is by LUCAS Sieuzac, not Jean-Luis.

 This fragrance is different from anything else.
-When I first put it on, it really does smell like hot desert sand with hints of dry hay.
-There is a slight cocoa note, too--NOT chocolate, more like the nubs before processing.
-There's also some mint in this.
+I get compliments from men and women every time I wear Dune.
+When I first put it on, it evokes a sense of hot desert sand with hints of dry hay.
+There is a slight cocoa note, too--not chocolate, more like the nubs before processing.
+There's also some sweet mint in this.
 And warmed-over peach.
-All the notes blend into an ambiguous yet comforting haze---mysterious and intriguing.
+It starts out with some exciting, green edges and then it all mellows into a warm, dry haze that, to me, is perfectly suited to the hot summer months.

 This is definately a skin scent.
 The color of the juice (peach) fits perfectly.
 The smell reminds me of hot sand at the beach into which someone has buried a perfectly ripe peach- softly warmed by the sun.
 Not that Dune specifically smells like fruit, just an impression I get from wearing it.
 Apparently, Dior wanted to do a "marine" scent without the "ozonic" notes- thank goodness for that would have ruined the fragrance.
 As for longevity of scent- one spritz has lasted me about 8 1/2 hours!